Ketkukelmi/ForestIndicatorTeam7/README.md

 Forest indicator frontend with react

 Team 7 consists of threee members
-  Lead developer Hannula Jere
-  Project manager Marttinen Riku
-  Developer Turunen Janne
+  Lead developer Hannula Jere, Project manager Marttinen Riku and Developer Turunen Janne

 ## Project
-Our main development language is  newest react version We use Kanban development method and track our progression at Trello
+Our main development language is  newest react version.
+We use Kanban development method and track our progression at Trello